pixels

 Screenshot from 2021

 The fact that companies like Google and Apple are tackling similar challenges highlights the relevance of this topic.
-What still differentiates Pixels, however, is its approach of allowing individuals to tag the intention behind a photo at the moment it’s taken, combined with a gamified system that fosters an ongoing, active relationship with their photos.
+What still differentiates Pixels, is its approach of allowing users to tag the intention behind a photo at the moment it’s taken, combined with a gamified system that fosters an ongoing, active relationship with their photos.
 By distinguishing between long-term emotional value and short-term practical use, Pixels not only helps manage photos after they’re taken but also encourages a more mindful connection with digital memories from the start.

-previous project
+← previous project

-next project
+next project →